priyatam/emacs.d/README.md

 **Commands**

 Commands are dispatched from the user to the buffer.
-Based on what

-With Emacs on Mac OS X, you don't have to learn all the shortcuts right away.
-Feel free to use the mouse.
+**Modes**

+Two modes: Major and Minor.
+You can think of Major mode as a language-specific mode.
+Only one major mode is allowed at any point in time.
+Serveral Minor modes, on the other hand, can be active in a single Major mode.

 ## Commands